-In 2017, Suburban distributed treated surface water from CIC and groundwater through an interconnection with the City of Glendora.
+In 2018, Suburban distributed treated surface water from CIC and has the capability of distributing groundwater through an interconnection with the City of Glendora.
 CIC and Glendora have completed source water assessments in accordance with the federal Safe Drinking Water Act.
 The purpose of the source water assessment is to promote source water protection by identifying types of activities in the proximity of sources which could pose a threat to the water quality.
 You may request summaries of the assessments by contacting Ken Reich, Quality Assurance Reporting Manager, at (626) 543-2575 or you may request complete copies from the SWB at (818) 551-2049.

 City of Glendora source water assessments were completed in 2001 and concluded that Glendora's groundwater wells are considered most vulnerable to the following activities or facilities associated with contaminants detected in the water supply: crops irrigation, fertilizer, pesticide/herbicide application and known contaminant plumes.
-In addition, the groundwater wells are considered most vulnerable to the following facilities not associated with contaminants detected in debris removal, forest fires and recreational activities.
+In addition, the groundwater wells are considered most vulnerable to the following facilities not associated with contaminants detected in the water supply: utility stations maintenance areas, above ground storage tanks and high density of housing.
+Every five years, CIC is required to examine and update possible sources of drinking water contamination in their surface water source waters.
+These reports are called watershed sanitary surveys.
+CIC completed an update of its San Gabriel River watershed sanitary survey in 2015.
+The survey concluded that CIC's surface water is vulnerable to contamination from erosion, debris removal, forest fires and recreational activities.